 Why is this medication prescribed?

-Dihydroergotamine is used to treat migraine headaches.
+Dihydroergotamine is used to treat migraine headaches (severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound and light) and cluster headaches (severe headaches usually on one side of the head or around one eye).
 Dihydroergotamine is in a class of medications called ergot alkaloids.
 It works by tightening blood vessels in the brain and by stopping the release of natural substances in the brain that cause swelling.

 How should this medicine be used?

-Dihydroergotamine comes as a solution to inject subcutaneously (under the skin) and as a spray to be used in the nose.
-It is used as needed for migraine headaches.
+Dihydroergotamine comes as a solution to inject subcutaneously (under the skin), intramuscularly (in the muscle), or intravenouslyly (into a vein).
+Dihydroergotamine can be given subcutaneously at home to treat a migraine headache or given intramuscularly or intravenously at a doctor's office or hospital to treat a migraine or cluster headache.
+Additional dose(s) can be given every hour if headache continues but no more than 3 total doses should be given subcutaneously or intramuscularly or more than 2 total doses intravenously in a 24-hour period of time.
+Dihdroergotamine should not be used daily and no more than 6 doses should be given in 1 week.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use dihydroergotamine exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 If you are using the solution for injection, you should never reuse syringes.
 Dispose of syringes in a puncture resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture resistant container.